 5. Heat Stress

 Heat-related conditions can be serious, but they aren’t given as much attention as they should be.
-If you’ve been exposed to harsh temperatures and feel nauseous, dizzy, thirsty, and confused, then
+If you’ve been exposed to harsh temperatures and feel nauseous, dizzy, thirsty, and confused, then you might be under heat stress.

 Heat stress can also be accompanied by heat cramps, heat stroke, and heat exhaustion.
 Each of these conditions requires medical attention, so it’s important to seek help if you or a loved one is going through any of these symptoms.6 7